Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst

 In this section, we try to estimate the time at which the outburst started ($T_{\rm start}$) at different wavebands.
 Such a task presents different challenges depending on the specific instrument used.
-Indeed, while the LCO data clearly show the transition from quiescence to outburst roughly 5 d prior to $T_0$, \src was not detected in quiescence by either EP, \maxi or \swift/BAT.
-This lack of X-ray detection of the quiescent state makes it difficult to pinpoint the time of the X-ray rise, $T_{\rm start, X}$ at which the source rose from quiescence to outburst in X-rays.
-However, an attempt to obtain an indication of $T_{\rm start, X}$ can be done by extrapolating the rising trend in the EP and/or \maxi data down to the quiescence level.
+Indeed, during quiescence, \src was not detected in X-rays by either EP, \maxi or \swift/BAT because too faint, and neither by LCO because contaminated by the interloper and the companion stars (see above).
+This lack of X-ray (optical) detection of the quiescent state makes it difficult to pinpoint the time of the X-ray (optical) rise, $T_{\rm start, X}$ ($T_{\rm start, opt}$), at which the source rose from quiescence to outburst in X-rays (optical).
+However, an attempt to obtain an indication of the start times at different wavelengths can be done by extrapolating the rising trend in the EP, \maxi and LCO data down to the quiescence level reported in other works.
 In order to do that, we used the \texttt{curve\_fit} algorithm in \texttt{scipy} to obtain a phenomenological description of the rising phase in all the light curves used in this work.
 Depending on the different observed trends and completeness in coverage, we used different functions: \begin{itemize} \item The X-ray data, both EP and \maxi, show a general rising trend with a ``knee'' roughly 5 d after $T_0$.
 We thereby used a broken exponential of the form: where $T_{\mathrm{knee}}$ marks the time at which the index of the exponential switches from $\alpha_1$ to $\alpha_2$ and $A_X$ consists in the normalization of the exponential. \item The LCO data in all filters are almost flat until about 5 d prior to $T_0$ and then start rising.